michaelfscott/Feminisers_Masculinisers/README.md

 * [figure 2 script](scripts/fig2_simulation_example.R)
 * [figure 3 script](scripts/fig3_final_freq.R)

 The figures generated are in [figures/](figures/).

-We have provided the data to make these figures in [results/simulations](results/simulations/).
+We have provided the data to make the figures in [results/simulations](results/simulations/).
 This data was generated using the scripts below.

 ## Regenerate Figure Data